 Message From the Fire Chief

 The Dickinson Volunteer Fire Department has been committed to serving the Dickinson Community for over 75 years.
 We take pride in the history and tradition of our fire department.
 The department was built upon our past leadership; without them we could not tackle the challenges of the future.

 It is our goal to emphasize the importance of fire prevention and preparedness to minimize the loss of life and property damage in the Dickinson Community.
 Your monthly donation on your water bill allows us to continue keeping Dickinson a fire safe community.

 Dickinson Volunteer Fire Department and Galveston County

-The Dickinson Volunteer Fire Department is one of 14 Volunteer Departments in Galveston County (many of which were affected by Hurricane Ike).
+The Dickinson Volunteer Fire Department is one of 14 Volunteer Departments in Galveston County.

 Other Volunteer Departments include:

 Bacliff, Bayou Vista, Crystal Beach, Friendswood, High Island, Hitchcock, Jamaica Beach, Kemah, League City, Port Bolivar, San Leon, Santa Fe, and Tiki Island.